MicrosoftDocs/azure-docs/articles/dns/dns-operations-recordsets-portal.md

 ### Modify SOA records

-You cannot add or remove records from the automatically created SOA record set at the zone apex (name = ‘@’), but you can modify any of the parameters within the SOA record (except 'Host') and the record set TTL.
+You cannot add or remove records from the automatically created SOA record set at the zone apex (name = ‘@’).
+However, you can modify any of the parameters within the SOA record (except 'Host') and the record set TTL.

-### Modify NS records at zone apex
+### Modify NS records at the zone apex

 You cannot add to, remove, or modify the records in the automatically created NS record set at the zone apex (name = ‘@’).
 The only change that's permitted is to modify the record set TTL.